cloudcosmonaut/cloudcosmonaut.github.io/content/posts/2021/04/run-unit-tests-for-every-pull-request-with-github-actions.md

 ---
-title: "Running unit tests for every PR"
+title: "Run unit tests for every Pull Request with GitHub Actions"
 date: 2021-04-12T09:00:00+02:00
-tags: [ github, actions, devops, swift ]
+tags: [ github actions, devops, swift, pull request, pr, unit test ]
 draft: false
 ---

-A major part of the DevOps philosophy, is testing early in your development cycle and test often.
-To do that, you can run your test on every PR.
-Perferably on multiple SDK versions.
+Testing early and often in your software development cycle is a major part of the DevOps philosophy.
+With GitHub actions, you can run your test on every Pull Request (PR).
+Testing as early as possible will detect errors in an early stage so errors can be fixed before releasing.

+## What are GitHub Actions?

+You might know GitHub as the open source developers platform.
+GitHub now contains GitHub Actions.
+You can compare Github Actions with an Azure Devops Pipeline or an AWS CodePipeline.
+With these Actions you can create a workflow.
+A workflow is a way of building and deploying your software automatically, often triggered by a PR.

+You define a GitHub Action in a yaml file.
+In the next section I describe in yaml when and what the Github Action is going to do.

-## When to run
+## When to trigger

-First we need to specify when the Action should trigger.
-In this case I want to run the Action when a Pull Request is composed agains the `main` branch.
+To start a GitHub Action you first need to specify when the Action should trigger.
+The trigger determines when the Action is executed.
+In this case the Action needs to trigger when a Pull Request is composed against the `main` branch.

 ```yaml
 on: